ArcaneNibble/ArcaneNibble.github.io/content/apple-m1-bt.md

 # Prototyping a new driver

 In order to prototype a driver quickly, I wanted to be able to use a high-level programming language that's extremely convenient for rapid prototyping, such as Python.
-Most of the other Asahi experimentation is already done with Python scripts running on a separate PC interfacing with m1n1.
+Most of the other Asahi experimentation is already done with Python scripts running on a separate computer interfacing with m1n1.
 However, there weren't any examples of how to set up a PCIe device under m1n1, and I didn't want to invest a lot of effort into making that work.
 Fortunately, Linux already has functionality for writing userspace PCIe drivers — [VFIO](https://docs.kernel.org/driver-api/vfio.html).
 VFIO is well-known for allowing "passthrough" of PCIe devices from a hypervisor host to virtual machines, but it also allows safe (IOMMU-protected) access to PCIe devices from userspace.

 I start putting together a Python skeleton to poke BAR registers interactively while booted into Linux.
 However, I quickly discover an issue — accessing some registers (e.g. `CHIPCOMMON_CHIP_STATUS`) works, but accessing most registers cause _the entire machine_ to lock up and eventually watchdog reboot.
 This happens even if I access them in the exact same sequence as macOS does.
 Much frustration ensues.